 Date of Authorship for this Version

 Meares, Tracey L. and Harcourt, Bernard E., "Foreword: Transparent Adjudication and Social Science Research in Constitutional Criminal Procedure" (2000).
 Faculty Scholarship Series.
-Paper 514.
+514.